Work, family life, money, and even weather can make you feel anxious, tired, or even depressed.

 It's always a good idea to

-Do something fun (alone or with a buddy).
+Do something fun.
+It may be alone or with a buddy.

 Listen to music that gets you pumped up and makes you feel good.

 Don't give up if you miss a few days.
-Accept it, move on, and get back out there.
-It will eventually become a habit.
+Accept it and get back out there.

-Remember that exercise does not have to be structured.
-Any physical activity like dancing to music, a stroll at lunch, or playing with your kids can make you feel better.
+Not all exercise has to be structured.
+If you're feeling tense look for space to dance to music, take a stroll at lunch, or play with your kids.
 Moderate exercise for as little as 5 minutes can improve your mood.

 Sticking With It

 Now you're moving.
-How can you keep the momentum going?
+How can you keep the habit going?
 Daily life gets in the way of exercise.
-Time is always hard to come by, so find opportunities where you can.
+Time is always hard to come by, so find time where you can.
 Here are some tips for sneaking in some extra exercise time:

 Keep walking or running shoes in the car or office.
 You may find time in the middle of the day to take a quick walk or run.